anglyan/spikingnet/README.md

 const SpikeTrain = Vector{Spike}
 ```

-And the neural network and a helper alias to codify the fan-out of
+The neural network and a helper alias to codify the fan-out of
 each neuron:

 ```julia